nio-blocks/web_handler/README.md

  * **_method**: The HTTP method (i.e. `GET`, `POST`, etc) that the request was made with.
  * **_params**: A dictionary containing any URL parameters passed to the request.
  * **_headers**: A dictionary containing any request headers included in the request.
+ * **_user**: The User (nio.modules.security.user.User) object of the user who made the HTTP request.
+This is determined based on the `Authorization` header.
+If no authorization information is provided, the Guest user will probably be returned.